mebusy/notes/dev_notes/note_18.06_2.md

 </details>

-# 19.
+# 19. Formular for Determinant

 ## Formula for detA ( n! terms )

  - use property 3 to break down each row
     - [a b c] = [a 0 0] + [0 b 0] + [0 0 c]
  - the determinant of A can be expanded into nⁿ terms
- - many terms has 0 det.  they will be removed.
+ - a lot terms has 0 det,  they can be removed.
  - The nonzero terms have to come in different columns and rows.
     - ![](../imgs/LA_det_3x3_6terms.png)
  - ![](../imgs/LA_det_bigFormula.png)